oneapi-src/level-zero-spec/scripts/core/EXT.rst

 Any structure derived from ${x}_base_desc_t or ${x}_base_properties_t can be extended using structure chains.
 While it is possible to use other methods, this is the required method for extending existing structures.

 A structure chain can contain more than one extension structure, in any order.
 Therefore, extensions should not be dependent on their order relative to other extensions and the implementation must be order agnostic.
+In addition, the implementation will ignore extended structures that it does not support.

 The extension must document the specific structures and functions that may be extended using the structure chain.